Botswana’s Savute & Khwai Photo Safaris

 Whilst Lion do frequent Khwai, they are more often than not seen in Moremi if they have not crossed over the Khwai River to the Concession.
 This is not a problem however, as Savute gave us our daily injection of Lion sightings and our focus at Khwai was tailored to the beautiful spotted cats and dogs.

-This Botswana Photo Tour was insane in terms of the portfolio’s we were able to create from both Savute and Khwai, and it truly is a winning combination.
+This Botswana Photo Safari was insane in terms of the portfolio’s we were able to create from both Savute and Khwai, and it truly is a winning combination.

 This is what a few of my guests from both photo safari departures had to say: